Shloicker/Inkwell-Inc-Generic/docs/tutorial.md

     #x, y, description
     end_room = victory_room(1, 0, "Victory is yours!")

+Finally, take caution when adding items to your map - having duplicates of items can lead to oddities due to current limitations in the code.
+While having duplicates of generic items and consumables is absolutely fine, duplicates of weapons, shields and armour will create bugs related to equipping.

+#### Conclusion

  With that you should have a fully functional game!
 You will most likely make mistakes so be prepared to encounter error messages when first running the game and to fix elements of your game accordingly.